White-throated ground dove

-The white-throated ground dove (Pampusana xanthonura) is a species of ground dove in the genus Gallicolumba.
+The white-throated ground dove (Pampusana xanthonura) is a species of ground dove in the genus Pampusana.
 It is classified as near-threatened.

 This species was formerly in the genus Alopecoenas Sharpe, 1899, but the name of the genus was changed in 2019 to Pampusana Bonaparte, 1855 as this name has priority.

 Description

 This species averages 26 cm in length and weighs 58.5–140 g.
 The male white-throated ground dove has a chocolate brown body with white head and breast while the females are shade of brown with no white on the body.

 Diet

 The white-throated ground dove commonly feeds on fruit and occasionally feeds on insects, seeds and leaves.

 Behaviour

 Males are seen more often than females; both are very territorial.
 These birds are very shy and are often hard to find in the thick forests in which they reside.
 The males are forage for food and fly throughout the forests they inhabit while the females usually stay hidden.
 The white-throated ground dove likes to sun itself.